ManuGithubSteam/Surface3ProArch/README.md

 ### Configure Secureboot

-At this stage Secureboot will load the systemd loader Binary wich will give us a selection menu to choose from what to boot.
+At this stage Secureboot will load the systemd loader binary wich will give us a selection menu to choose from what to boot.

-You can direcly boot a kernel (secure method, you need to hash the kernel!) or boot into normal Grub2.
+You can direcly boot a kernel (secure method, but you need to hash the kernel!) or boot into normal Grub2.

 To chainload Grub2 create: